Looking into the details of your swing? Here's what it all means...

 Head Drop Speed

+The racket head is dropped back.
 The head drop is a key part of the swing and is essential for generating good racket head speed.
 This value gives you the maximum speed you achieved for the head drop.

 Head Drop Timing

+This is the time taken to perform the head drop.
 If your head drop timing is too long, then you are likely to be performing the head drop as part of the racket preparation - too late.
 Good swings tend to have a nice compact head drop time.

 Down Swing Speed